English 69 / Comparative Literature 69

 Stein section (text and audio) plus my foreword.

-Get this books from SPD (if in stock).
+Get this books from (and support) the press or other sources.
 Here are the relevant audio tracks:

 Further listening (optional): My Close Listening conversation with Morris.

 Discuss Morris's "handholding" with Stein: what is going on?
 How does it work.
 Contrast the written and performed versions.
 Read this article by Harryette Mullen on Stein's use of black vernacular and come back to this question: Mullen on Wright.

 •Does it make a difference in your reading/listening to Sappho, Dickinson, Stein, Morris, Howe, or Scalapino that they are woman?
 Do you feel this set of names suggests a literary lineage?

 •In Stein's Tender Buttons, what are the possible meanings of the title?
 Why is the section called "objects"?
 Why is the poem written in a prose format?

 •Use the parts of the poem profiler on one of the sections of Tender Buttons to aid you assessing the form and tone

 •Is this work (Stein and Morris) absorptive or does it disrupt the reader's absorption?